 Eviction Laws & Requirements

-- Eviction Lawsuit: Chapter 55, Article 3A (Remedies for Wrongful Occupation of Residential Rental Property)
+- Eviction Lawsuit: Chapter 55, Article 3A (Remedies for Wrongful Occupation of Residential Rental Property).

-- Grace Period for Rent Payment: None
+- Grace Period for Rent Payment: None.

-- Late or Non-Rent Payment Notice: None (§ 55-3A-1)
+- Late or Non-Rent Payment Notice: None (§ 55-3A-1).

-- Notice of Non-Compliance: None (§ 55-3A-1)
+- Notice of Non-Compliance: None (§ 55-3A-1).

-- Lease Termination: One full rent period for month-to-month tenancies, 3 months for year-to-year tenancies. (§ 37-6-5)
+- Lease Termination: One full rent period for month-to-month and three months for year-to-year tenancies. (§ 37-6-5).

-Step 1: File for eviction
+Step 1: File for Eviction

-Step 2: Schedule a court hearing
+Step 2: Schedule a Court Hearing

-Step 3: Evict the tenant
+Step 3: Evict the Tenant

-If the court rules in favor of the landlord or the tenant fails to respond or appear in court, the court will set a vacate date for the tenant.
+If the court rules in favor of the landlord or the tenant fail to respond or appear in court, the court will set a vacate date for the tenant.
 If the tenant still doesn’t move out, the landlord may acquire a Writ of Possession from the court, which allows a police officer to help remove the tenant and their possessions from the property.

 Related Court Forms

-Petition for Summary Relief: If a tenant has violated the terms of their lease, a landlord may file this petition to initiate an eviction.
+- Petition for Summary Relief: If a tenant has violated the terms of their lease, a landlord may file this petition to initiate an eviction.

-Answer Form: The tenant uses this form in response to a court summons.
+- Answer Form: The tenant uses this form in response to a court summons.
 It allows them to deny or admit to the allegations made by the landlord.